This resource is intended for districts where the B-13 Secondary Transition Checklist indicated only one student record contained noncompliance.

 Before requesting closeout of the B-13 Corrective Action activity, the district must be prepared to provide supporting evidence to demonstrate the selected method(s) have been completed and the IDEA regulations are being implemented correctly.

-Districts must request closeout due by June 1, 2021 although this may be completed in a much shorter time.
+Districts must request closeout by February 1 although this may be completed in a much shorter time.
 The due date is displayed in the deadline column of the Tasks Overview.

 - Access the activity by selecting the B-13 Corrective Action link on the Tasks Overview.